 I suggest planting some attractive ground cover on one or both sides of your new pathway.
 Try Carpet Bugle specifically Blueberry Muffin which produces crowns and spreads by horizontal above ground stems called stolons but this ajuga is evergreen.
 Carpet Bugle has foliage reaching 4-6" in height and produces attractive 8-10" spikes bearing purple-blue flowers in late spring.

-Another pathside ground cover I recommend is Trailing Perwinkle (Vinca minor), a fast growing excellent evergreen ground cover for shaded and semi-shaded areas.
+Another path side ground cover I recommend is Trailing Perwinkle (Vinca minor), a fast growing excellent evergreen ground cover for shaded and semi-shaded areas.
 It produces dark green oval-shaped foliage and conspicuous blue flowers in early Spring, but is pleasant year-round.

 Put your pathway where your family members have "voted with their feet" and you won't have to worry about down-trodden, bare trails on your lawn!

-Check out our walk on groundcovers!
+Check out our 5 ground covering plants to walk on!

 Pathway Idea